jacksanford1/mysite/content/posts/funniestfriend.md

 To level the playing field, we will look at the average laughter generated per line by each character.

-Here are the results you've been waiting for:
+As promised, here are the results:

 #### 6th place: Monica